GRaphic Design

 Research & Moodboard

-I spent time researching Climate Lanark Network and groups like it.
+I began with an in-depth review of Climate Network Lanark’s goals and values.
 The goals of the organization heavily influence how the event campaign is planned and designed.
 In addition to fighting climate change and its impacts, the organization aims to:

 - educate all segments of Lanark County's communities on the local and broader impacts and solutions for climate change.